 Education is the most powerful weapon which you can use to change the world.

 The poster series was acquired by the Housatonic Museum of Art for their permanent collection which includes renowned contemporary artists such as Jeff Koons, Cindy Sherman and Jenny Holzer.
 The poster campaign was featured in Communication Arts Exhibit section both online and in the Design Annual magazine edition.

 The Local Brand Co. is always looking for talented creative directors, art directors, designers, photographers, illustrators, copywriters, strategists and account managers.
 The site has multiple samples of my in-house illustration work and look through the case study sections for our photographer/illustrator collabs.
 Email if you feel we’d be a good fit or just to say “Hi”.

 (Above) The Beat: A Cultural Mixtape Issue #30 junk drawer illustration/copy by Reed Agnew, tv comedy writer for Crank Yankers, Son of Zorn and Wilfred.
 (Below) Artists Rachel Beall Pac and Thatcher Unsworth take a look at Southern California Street Culture for The Beat #37 in a 2-part series.

 Record Producer / Visual Artist

-The Beat: A Cultural Mixtape is a collaboration between The Local Brand Co.
+The Beat: A Cultural Mixtape was a collaboration between The Local Brand Co.
 Creative Director Greg Chinn, Outer Voice Editor Clay Steakley and various creatives from around the US.
-The Beat's topic concepts are loosely based on Beat poetry's unstructured format and immediacy of experience.
-The read is quick and links to issues/topics we want to amplify.
+The Beat's topic concepts were loosely based on Beat poetry's unstructured format and immediacy of experience.
+The read was quick and links to issues/topics we want to amplify.